Saivenkat-206/Saivenkat-206/README.md

 # 💫 About Me
 Hi.
-I'm a developer who loves living life.<br>I know AI, ML and some Data Science.<br><br>I'm proficient in Full Stack development.<br><br>You can email or send me a hi on discord if you wanna talk :)
+I'm a developer who loves living life.<br>I have strong skills in AI, ML and Data Science.<br><br>I'm proficient in Full Stack development.<br><br>You can email or send me a hi on discord if you wanna talk :)

 ## 🌐 Socials: